vuejs/docs/src/guide/composition-api-introduction.md

 })
 ```

-Whenever we modify the `counter`, for example by executing `counter.value = 5` the watch will trigger and execute the callback (2nd argument) which in this case will log `'The new counter value is: 5'` inside our console.
+Whenever `counter` is modified, for example `counter.value = 5`, the watch will trigger and execute the callback (second argument) which in this case will log `'The new counter value is: 5'` into our console.

-**The above code is the equivalent of the following code when using the Options API:**
+**Below is the Options API equivalent:**

 ```js
 export default {